Opportunities to volunteer at Chino Hills State Park are available under the following programs.

 - Volunteer Grounds Assistant assists with maintaining the Discovery Center grounds including the Discovery Trail and the Rolling M. Ranch Native Plant Trail along with seasonal planting opportunities in our Native Plant Nursery when projects become available.

 - Trail Ambassadors hike the trails and interact with visitors in an official capacity.
 They will also submit regular reports on trail conditions and visitor interactions after each shift.

 Training is available for new volunteers and no experience is needed.
 For further information and applications for VIP programs, please contact Volunteer Coordinator Ian Bernstein at (714) 524-2471.

 Please contact us if your group is interested in performing a group service project at the Park.
 We will try to match a project to your group’s interest.
 Projects can be for a single day or multiple days.
 Call (714) 524-2471.

 EAGLE SCOUT PROJECTS

 CHSP is an ideal setting to complete your Eagle Scout project!
 We always have several project opportunities to choose from and can accommodate scouts and troops of all skill levels and scouts with special needs.
 Our projects vary in difficulty from simple to complex.
 Most of the projects involve woodworking of some sort.
-Please email Eagle Scout Coordinator Ranger Poole or call 714-572-0182 for further information.
-Ranger Poole is available to meet with scouts most weekend mornings at the Rolling M Ranch to discuss project opportunities and to give tours of project sites.
+Please call the sector office at 951-780-6222 for further information.

 SHORT-TERM OR SPECIAL EVENT VOLUNTEERS